Table of Contents

-- The left mouse click is used for backward traveling and the right mouse click is used for forwarding traveling.
+- Left mouse click is used for backward traveling and right mouse click is used for forwarding traveling.

 - Always try to travel our design by functions.
 Because this option will save our embroidery time from redundant time consumption.
 Also as well as our machine embroidering time.
 But keep in mind that some colors of design should be digitized at once.